aleen42/PersonalWiki/post/presentational_and_container_components/presentational_and_container_components.md

 There’s a simple pattern I find immensely useful when writing React applications.
 If [you’ve been doing React for a while](http://facebook.github.io/react/blog/2015/03/19/building-the-facebook-news-feed-with-relay.html), you have probably already discovered it.
 [This article explains it well](https://medium.com/@learnreact/container-components-c0e67432e005), but I want to add a few more points.

+You’ll find your components much easier to reuse and reason about if you **divide them into two categories**.
+I call them Container and Presentational components* but I also heard Fat and Skinny, Smart and Dumb, Stateful and Pure, Screens and Components, etc. These all are not exactly the same, but the core idea is similar.